AMD Alarus

-The CH 2000 Trainer is a single-engine, fixed gear, low wing monoplane of all metal construction.
-It has two place side by side seating with dual flight controls, and a forty pound baggage capacity.
+The AMD Alarus is a light aircraft produced in two variants, one for general aviation and the other for military use.

+The Alarus is based upon the earlier Zenair CH2000 which was built by Zenair in Canada from 1995 to 1999.
+In 2000 AMD began production of the Alarus in the USA.

 The Alarus features Garmin avionics and a 46 in cabin.

 As of 2011 the aircraft is no longer in production by AMD, although Zenair provides parts support.

 Variants

 The Alarus was offered in two variants: the AMD Alarus CH2000 general aviation aircraft and the SAMA CH2000 Military Tactical Surveillance Aircraft (MTSA).

+Alarus CH2000

+The AMD Alarus CH2000 general aviation aircraft includes the CH 2000 Trainer.
+It is a single-engine, fixed gear, low wing monoplane of all metal construction.
+It has two place side by side seating with dual flight controls, and a forty pound baggage capacity.